SanchPet/Threat-Base-Parser/README.md

 # About the program

 Thanks you for the interest in my project.
-The WPF porject made by me as a second homework from my C# courses in ITMO University.
+This is a WPF porject made by me as a second homework from my C# courses in ITMO University.
 There is a data parser from the base of threats of Federal Office for Technical and Export Control of Russia.

 __IMPORTANT!__ The program is made in __Russian__ language.